omniedgeio/omniedge-frontend/markdowndocs/Docs/Compare.md

 - Don't need any VPN server anymore.
 - Don't need any VPN gateway for your company's different branches.
-- OmniEdge provide a peer-to-peer connection between devices without severe reply, while VPN always reply your connections.
+- OmniEdge provide a peer-to-peer connection between devices without server relay, while VPN always reley on your connections.

 With OmniEdge:
 ![OmniEdge](/assets/OmniEdge-VPN.svg)